mcbridelab/Adavi_2024_snRNAseqAaegAntennae/README.md

 # Adaui_2024_scRNAseqAaegAntennae
-Scripts associated with Adaui et al 2024 manuscript on patterns of olfactory receptor expression across olfactory neurons from female Aedes aegypti antennae
+Scripts from Adaui et al 2024 survey of molecular cell types and receptor expression across neurons on the antennae of Aedes aegypti females